 Mendocino County is a general law county established in 1850 by the State legislature and is a political subdivision, or unit, of the State.
 The County is represented by five non-partisan, elected members comprising the Board of Supervisors.
 The Board of Supervisors is the governing body and sets policy and priorities for the County.
 The County is responsible for providing municipal programs and services in unincorporated areas of the County, and its powers are limited to those granted by the State.
 The County implements many programs in the areas of health, welfare and law enforcement, which are mandated, regulated and mostly funded by the State.
 The Board of Supervisors has limited authority over the policy and administration of these programs.
-The County also provides local services, such as public safety, libraries, land-use planning, county road construction and maintenance, and a museum.
+The County also provides local services, such as public safety, libraries, a museum, land-use planning, county road construction and maintenance, disaster prevention, recovery, resiliency and mitigation